 Reviews are considered old news and irrelevant if they’re older than 3 months so it’s important to keep adding to your total on a regular basis from both a prospective client perspective and in terms of boosting your SEO and Google rankings.
 Implementing a process of following up with your customers and adding a request for a review into your communications with them can go a long way.
 You can also automate this process if you need to but don’t ignore this step.

-With a little bit of effort, Yelp can be an amazing source of traffic to your website and a potential boost for your business but it does mean responding to your reviews and interacting on the site.
+With a little bit of effort, Yelp can be an amazing source of traffic to your website and a potential boost for your service or restaurant business but it does mean responding to your reviews and interacting on the site.
 Follow these steps to get started and you’ll be on your way to making Yelp work for you.